Kr1sNg/42cursus-Minishell/README.md

 The `perror()` function produces a message on standard error describing the last error encountered during a call to a system or library function.

+---
-## III - Planning
+## 🍮 Planning

 ### 1 - Parsing & Input Handling `<tat-hoang>`

 #### Input & Parsing Module:

 - Tokenizer/Lexer: Converts the raw input into tokens (words, operators, etc.).
-- Parser: Builds a data structure (like a command tree or a list of command structs) representing the commands, arguments, redirections, and pipelines.
+- Parser: Builds a data structure (like a command tree or a list of command structs) representing the commands, operations, arguments, redirections, and pipelines.
 	- Grammar Design: Divides the command line into components where each operator has a defined precedence.
 	Grammar with [Extended Backus-Naur Form (EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)